christopher-eng/Analytics-Engineer-Case-Study/README.md

-# Analytics-Engineer-Case-Study
+# analytics-engineering-recruiting
-This is the repository used in the "Analytics Engineer" case study.
+This repo houses the base data for the Analytics Engineering take-home assessment given to prospective Engineers.